eecs-autograder/ag-website-vue/README.md

         }
         ```
         - If you're writing a component to use **only** for testing (and the component is defined in the same file as the test cases), you may ignore this convention.
+        - Rejected alternatives:
+            - Leading underscore: Vue reserves names starting with a leading "_" for its implementation.
+            - $data.\<member_name\>: Accessing data members through $data loses type information.
+            - Trailing underscore: A single trailing underscore is to easy to miss visually.
     - Use `PascalCase` for class, enum, and type names.
     ```
     class SpamEgg {}